-Every day, life throws a whole range of challenges our way.
-Whether it’s racing in a marathon, competing in your first triathlon, public speaking or a stressful situation at work.
+Every day, life throws a whole range of challenges our way, whether it’s racing in a marathon, competing in your first triathlon, public speaking, or a stressful situation at work.

-The idea that our minds can interfere and limit our performance is central to sports psychology.
+The idea that our minds can interfere with and limit our performance is central to sports psychology.
 Finding the best mental zone when under pressure – whether that be training or racing – requires removing mental distractions.

 The neuroscience behind this principle is that each neuron has a limited capacity for electronic signals, just like a processor in a computer.
-This means the brain can be flooded by internally generated, unhelpful signals, making it much harder to process external information.
+This means the brain can be flooded by internally-generated, unhelpful signals, making it much harder to process external information.

-When we study the world’s most successful athletes and people they all have three things in common.
+When we study the world’s most successful athletes and people.
+They all have three things in common.
 They focus on:

-There is significant research that shows why and how goal setting works.
+There is significant research that shows why and how goal-setting works.
 To put it simply, setting goals directs our attention.
 Goals motivate you.
-Properly structured long-term goal setting allows you to monitor and evaluate your performance over a longer period, which helps you acknowledge the wins you have along the way.
+Properly structured long-term goal-setting allows you to monitor and evaluate your performance over a longer period, which helps you acknowledge the wins you have along the way.

-Let’s look at some research from Lars-Eric Unestahl, who sets out steps for us to consider when goal setting.
+Let’s look at some research from Lars-Eric Unestahl, who sets out steps for us to consider when goal-setting.

-For an athlete it’s important to establish a list of possible goals in consultation with coaches.
-This list should include all types of goals, including those with a low-probability of attainment.
+For an athlete, it’s important to establish a list of possible goals in consultation with coaches.
+This list should include all types of goals, including those with a low probability of attainment.
 This step is important to define the range of possible goals.

 The goal inventory should be evaluated with each goal being assessed for its appropriateness and possibility.
 A hierarchy of possible goals should be established for each classification.